AhtesamMuhammad/GmailRAEWordExtractor/README.md

 Send emails using the user's Gmail account using an application key.
 The word whose definition is desired is specified in the email body.

 #### Email Reception
 Handles receiving emails using the IMAP protocol.
 When the email subject contains the word "RAE word", where "word" is the word whose definition is desired, the program extracts the definition of the word and displays it on the console.

-#### Static Page Download
 In addition to displaying the definition on the console, the program asks the user if they want to download the static page from the RAE containing the definition in HTML format.

 ## Requirements
 To send and receive emails via Gmail, you will need a Gmail account with two-step authentication enabled.
 This enhanced security measure requires an additional layer of verification beyond your regular password.
 In this process, you will generate an [Application Password](https://support.google.com/accounts/answer/185833?hl=en), different from your usual login credentials.
 In this way, your account will be protected and you will be able to access your project's features.